brunoterkaly/istio/install-istio.md

  - A resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind.
 For example, the built-in pods resource contains a collection of Pod objects.
  - Configuration options include authorization, traffic routing, policies/telemetry, and authentication policy.

 **istio-ingressgateway** - Istio no longer leverages an `Ingress` controller to handle traffic coming into the cluster.
-There are new resources:
+It is really a fancy wrapper around the `Envoy` proxy.

+The istio-pilot, explained next, detects changes the istio-ingressgateway, and sends that configuration information to the `Envoy` sidecars for routing.

+The istio-ingressgateway is composed of two resources:

- - `Gateway`
+ - `Gateway` - Used to configure the ports for `Envoy`.
- - `VirtualServices`
+ - `VirtualServices` - Works with `Gateway` to configure `Envoy`.

+These resources work together.
+There is a `Istio IngressGateway Service` that is listening on the Loadbalancer.
+The `istio-gateway` with help from other components configures the ports, protocol, and certificates.

+The load balancer can be configured through the service type: LoadBalancer.
+Azure supports automatic configuration and  forward traffic to a port that the IngressGateway Service is listening on.

 **istio-pilot** - x